datacol-io/datacol-io.github.io/docs/heroku.md

 * **Control & Security**

   With Heroku, you lose fine-grained control and visibility over your servers.
-Installing custom software in your server stack is far from straightforward, and it’s not possible to SSH into a server to debug a CPU or memory issue.
+Installing custom software in your server stack is far from straightforward.

   Also, you don’t have options around how to structure your environment networking and security.
 Your application run in a multi-tenant environment.
 While with {{site.title}}, you'll have a much lower level control over your environment and the underlying cloud resources.